ome/omero-guide-introduction/docs/data-management.rst

 Data layout and ownership, usernames (when running a workshop)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All images have been pre-imported into the
+All Images have been pre-imported into the
 OMERO.server.
 For training purposes, we prepared 50 users on the
 OMERO.server.
-Each of these 50 users has their own set of images.
+Each of these 50 users has their own set of Images.
 These
-sets consist of images of the same name, size, shape, form and quality
+sets consist of Images of the same name, size, shape, form and quality
 for each user.
 Thus, the data of each user appears the same but, in
 actual fact, are different and totally independent sets.
 Thus, small
 discrepancies and differences between the users are completely possible.
 Further, if one user deletes their own data in OMERO (please do not
 delete anything on our server), this will not have any bearing on the
-other 49 sets of images belonging to the 49 other users.
+other 49 sets of Images belonging to the 49 other users.

 The login names of the 50 users are “user-x” where x goes from 1 to 50.
 We have given to each of the 50 users in OMERO a unique first name and